mossbanay/Psychology-3-4/Questions/Chapter4.md

 #### How is aphasia defined?

-Aphasia is defined as a condition in which speech is impaired.
+Aphasia is a language disorder in which speech (comprehension or production) is impaired as a result of damage to specialised areas in the brain.

 #### Distinguish between fluent and nonfluent aphasia, with reference to examples of speech not used in the text.